awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ### Example policies \- Using AWS KMS server\-side\-encryption \(SSE\-KMS\) with replication<a name="kms-replication-examples"></a>

-The following example IAM policies show statements for using AWS KMS sever\-side encryption with replication\.
+The following example IAM policies show statements for using AWS KMS server\-side encryption with replication\.

 In this example, the encryption context is the object ARN\.
 If you use SSE\-KMS with an S3 Bucket Key *enabled*, you must use the bucket ARN as the encryption context\.
 For more information, see [Encryption context](UsingKMSEncryption.md#encryption-context)\.

 If the

 **Example Using AWS KMS server\-side\-encryption \(SSE\-KMS\) – separate destination buckets**
 The following example policy shows statements for using AWS KMS with separate destination buckets\.

 ```
 {